jlgabriel/Condor-Shirley-Bridge/readme.md

 ### Condor Setup

 1. In Condor, enable NMEA output to a virtual COM port
-   - Use a virtual serial port tool like com0com if needed (tested with com0com bridge from COM3 to COM4)
+   - Use a virtual serial port tool like com0com (create a pair, e.g., COM3-COM4)
+   - Set up Condor to output to one end (e.g., COM3)
+   - Configure Condor-Shirley-Bridge to read from the other end (e.g., COM4)
-   - Default Condor-Shirley-Bridge app incoming port is COM4 at 4800 baud
+   - Default baud rate: 4800

 2. Enable UDP output in Condor
-   - Should be sending to IP 127.0.0.1 port 55278
+   - Configure Condor to send UDP data to IP 127.0.0.1 port 55278

 ### FlyShirley Setup